Revelation verse by verse

 Keeping God’s commandments, which are delightful, refreshing, and protective.

 Having the faith “of Jesus” and not just “in Jesus”.
-The meaning here is that we progress from putting "faith in Jesus" to having "the faith of Jesus" when we are “conformed to the image of his Son.”
+The believer progresses from putting "faith in Jesus" to having "the faith of Jesus" being “Conformed to the image of his Son.”
 (Rom 8:29)

 Revelation 14:13